If anything, tortoises are known for their slow and deliberate movements, they aren’t exactly known to be the type of animal that will shake about

 It wants to scratch itself:

-these animals have nerve endings in their shells because of this it will feel great when their shells are scratched and the animal will have the need to scratch their shells as well
+These animals have nerve endings in their shells, because of this, it will feel great when their shells are scratched.
+These animals will develop the need to scratch their shells themselves as well.

-So, if the animal’s shell is itchy then the tortoise may shake until it realizes that it can rub against something to relieve the feeling of being itchy.
+If the animal’s shell is itchy then the tortoise may shake until it realizes that it can rub against something to relieve the feeling of being itchy.
+Once it realizes this, it will scratch itself and be satisfied

 What to do: